LittleGitPhoenix/Functionality.Logging.Extensions/README.md

 | configurationApiKey | Existing **Api key** that is used to register the application. | Has to already exist in the **Seq Server** |
 | retryOnError | Automatically retry registering until it succeeds. |  |

 In most cases registering a new (or already existing) application instance will succeed on the first try.
-But in some cases the server may temporarily not be available.
+But in some cases the server may be temporarily unavailable.
 The parameter `retryOnError` controls what should happen then.

 - Retry on error  (true, default)

-	The configuration will return a special sink that buffers messages while registering the application is repeatedly is done in the background.
+	The configuration will return a special sink that buffers messages while registering the application is repeatedly done in the background.
 Once the connection to the **Seq Server** was established and the **Api Key** has been registered, the queued messages are flushed to the server.

 - Don't retry on error (false)